Agricultural show: Livestock shows

-There are a variety of safety precautions that should be taken at agricultural fairs to prevent the spread of swine influenza.
-Vulnerable communities including children, people aged 65 years and older, pregnant women, and those suffering from long-term health conditions are groups who should avoid swine exposure due to their high-risk status.
-The CDC specifically recommends that high-risk individuals with known medical complications avoid interaction with swine at agricultural fairs.
-It is advised that anyone who develops flu symptoms after swine exposure at agricultural fairs contact their physician for appropriate medical consultation.

-There are other recommended prevention strategies to reduce the spread of swine influenza at agricultural fairs.
-It is suggested that people do not bring food into pig areas, do not take any items such as toys, pacifiers or similar items near the pig areas, avoid close contact with any pigs, and wash hands before and after handling pigs.
-Given the severity of the disease, it is prudent to adopt safety precautions to limit the spread of the swine flu.

 Field days

 Related to a show is the "field day", with elements of a trade show for machinery, equipment and skills required for broadacre farming.
-Field days typically do not involve livestock, showbags or sideshows, but may include events such as ploughing competitions not usually associated with shows due to the larger space required.
+Field days typically do not involve livestock, show bags or sideshows, but may include events such as ploughing competitions not usually associated with shows due to the larger space required.
 In some communities in northern England Field Days (or Club Days) have lost their agricultural character and have become community celebrations.

 The events are good sources of agricultural information, as organizers can arrange for guest speakers to talk on a range of topics, such as the talk on the yellow-flowering alfalfa at the South Dakota field day.
 Pecan growers were given a talk on insect control by an entomologist at a recent field day at LSU AgCenter's Pecan Research/Extension Station in Shreveport, La.

 A Landcare survey conducted in 1992/93 revealed that field days in Australia have a high value among local farmers.
 New Zealand's National Agricultural Fieldays is held annually in June at Mystery Creek, near Hamilton, New Zealand, and attracts 1,000 exhibitors and over 115,000 visitors through its gates.
 Smaller shows, held annually in New Zealand's towns and communities, are generally called agricultural and pastoral shows (A&P shows).